dZelenka-pathway/curriculum/README.md

 Use the following prompt to build a new Course Blueprint and Course Unit Map:
 ```
-Write a Course Blueprint and Course Unit Map for [course] (use HTML templates).
+Write a Course Blueprint and Course Unit Map for [course] (code in HTML templates) and discussion prompts (doc).
 All of our math practice will use CK-12 which includes online activities per topic.
 Rather than breaking it up into 18-week structure with 9-lesson FLEx cycles.
 We will use the CK-12 Unit Structure.
 Everything else will be the same.

 CK-12 practices are scored only on completion (100% or 0).
 They are adaptive learning.
 There will be 2 activities per quarter which will be considered extra credit.